-Dear Tribal Leader:
+Dear Urban Indian Organization Leader:

 I want to inform you of a recent program name change for the Methamphetamine and Suicide Prevention Initiative (MSPI).
 After a successful six year pilot project, the MSPI has been renamed the Substance Abuse and Suicide Prevention (SASP) program.
-The new name change not only signifies the move from an initiative to an official program, it also better describes the work many of your tribal communities are doing to prevent substance abuse.
-While methamphetamine continues to plague many tribal nations, we heard your feedback to allow these funds to be used to address the substance use disorders that are facing your communities and this will be allowable under the new SASP program.
+The new name change not only signifies the move from an initiative to an official program, it also better describes the work many urban Indian communities are doing to prevent substance abuse.
+While addressing methamphetamine use continues as a top priority for many urban Indian communities, the new SASP program will allow flexibility to address the substance use disorders that are facing your communities.

 In the Fiscal Year (FY) 2016 budget, the Indian Health Service (IHS) received a \$10 million increase to expand the number of projects participating in the SASP Purpose Area #4 called Generation Indigenous (Gen-I) Initiative Support.
-The increased funding will add a new objective to the Gen-I purpose area to hire additional behavioral health staff to focus on substance use and suicide prevention by building resiliency, positive youth development, and increasing self-sufficiency behaviors in Native youth ages 8 to 24 while promoting family engagement.
+The increased funding will add a new objective to the Gen-I purpose area to hire additional behavioral health staff to focus on substance use and suicide prevention by building resiliency, positive youth development, and self-sufficiency behaviors in Native youth ages 8 to 24 while promoting family engagement.

 In FY 2015, IHS awarded 118 projects to participate in the new SASP five-year funding cycle.
 Of those awarded, 49 projects were awarded in the Gen-I purpose area.
 Ten projects who applied for funding in FY 2015 were approved but unfunded, meaning that funds were expended before we could fund all applicants.
 With the FY 2016 increase, I am happy to announce these ten projects will receive funding - expanding our Gen-I projects from 49 to 59.
+Four of those projects are urban Indian organizations.